prebid/Prebid.js/dev-docs/publisher-api-reference.md

 {% endhighlight %}

-In otherwords, the above config sends 2 pairs of key/value strings targeting for every AppNexus bid and for every ad unit.
+In other words, the above config sends 2 pairs of key/value strings targeting for every AppNexus bid and for every ad unit.
 The 1st pair would be `apn_pbMg` => the value of `bidResponse.pbMg`.
 The 2nd pair would be `apn_adId` => the value of `bidResponse.adId`.
 You can find the documentation of bidResponse object [here](bidders.html#common-bidresponse).

 Note that sendStandardTargeting is set to false so that the standard Prebid targeting (hb_bidder, etc.) aren't also sent to the ad server.